CircleCI-Public/aws-ecr-orb/README.md

           # defaults to "false"
           remote-docker-layer-caching: true

+          # set this to enable dockerhub authenticated pulls, defaults to false.
+          docker-login: true

+          # name of env var storing your dockerhub username, defaults to DOCKERHUB_USERNAME.
+          dockerhub-username: DOCKERHUB_USERNAME

+          # name of env var storing your dockerhub password, defaults to DOCKERHUB_PASSWORD.
+          dockerhub-password: DOCKERHUB_PASSWORD

           # set this to true to create the repository if it does not already exist, defaults to "false"
           create-repo: true